OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 1. Do we know the precursor of Barrett’s esophagus? – Ines Gockel (Germany)

-2. Is intestinal metaplasia of the EGJ truly Barrett’s esophagus – and does it matter? – TBD
+2. Is intestinal metaplasia of the EGJ truly Barrett’s esophagus – and does it matter? – Maha M. Guindi (USA)

 3. What is the role of the microbiome in Barrett’s esophagus & can it be a target for screening or therapy? – Margaret Zhou (USA)